 Second, work at building trust between you and the community where the research will take place.
 Avoid thinking in terms of "subjects" or "researched community."
 This immediately puts you in a powerful position, and it establishes an unequal relationship.
 You want to be trusted.
 Trust-building requires being visible in the community, meeting with decision-makers, and being patient and persistent in working with the community to ensure that the research benefits both parties.
 Trust-building also takes time.
 Build at least three months into your timeline to gain acceptance.
 There is much to learn about communication patterns, infrastructure, taboos, and social and culture structure, as well as language.

-Third, be prepared to respond to one of the Þrst questions you will be asked: “How will this study beneÞt our community?”
+Third, be prepared to respond to one of the first questions you will be asked: "How will this study bene't our community?"
 For instance, how and by how much will diabetes or cancer rates be reduced in the community?
 Will community members be trained in research skills?
-Will the Þndings of the study be shared with the community, study participants, and health-care providers?
+Will the findings of the study be shared with the community, study participants, and health-care providers?
 Among AI/AN communities, you will be informed that any data collected and reports made become property of the tribe or community.

 Fourth, remember that in some cultures certain types of research are taboo.
 AI/AN people will always question genetic research, the use and storage of genetic samples, or even the use of tribal enrollment.
 Many tribes believe that only those with evil intent perform the collection of human blood or other samples.
 Many AI/AN also believe in burying all body parts together; they would not favor sample storage for later research.